-If you are a limited company shareholder, you may have to pay tax on any dividend income you receive.
-Here we explain how company dividends are taxed and how to calculate the amount of tax due on dividend income.
+If you are a shareholder in a limited company, you pay tax on any dividends you receive.
+This guide explains how dividends are taxed and how to calculate your tax liability.

 All company dividends – whether they are from stock market listed firms or your own limited company – are taxed in the same way.

-One important point to note is that no tax is due on any dividends received from shares that are held in an ISA.
+One important point to note is that no tax is due on dividends received from shares held in an ISA.

-If you run your own company, the most tax-efficient way to draw down funds from the business in the form of a low salary, and the bulk of remaining funds in the form of dividends.
-Dividends are not subject to Employers’ NICs, whereas salaries are.
+If you run your own company, the most tax-efficient way to draw down funds from the business is via dividends, as no employers’ NICs are payable, whereas they are on salaries.

 Distributing company dividends